-Vincent Poturica vpoturica@ufl.edu Office: Rolfs, 501 Office Hours: Mondays, 9 : 35-10 : 35am, and by appointment
+Vincent Poturica vpoturica@ufl.edu Office: TUR 4343 Office Hours: Tuesdays, 1:55-3:40pm, and by appointment

+Required Texts

-Required Texts : Kenneth Koch, Wishes, Lies, and Dreams (Harper Perennial, 1999) Course Pack (available at Book iT, 1250 W University Ave., Unit 2.)
+Franz Kafka (Author), Michael Hofmann (Translator), Metamorphosis and Other Stories (Penguin Classics Deluxe Edition, 2008) Jerome Stern, Mdking Shdpely Fiction (W.W.
+Norton & Company, 1991) Course Pack (available @ Book iT, 1250 W University Ave., Unit 2.)

-Course Objectives: that you leave it writing better than when you entered it.
-This course in a more thorough introduction to fiction writing and, since careful and reflective reading is the best way to learn how to write, an introduction to literature.
-We will write AND read bearing in mind how each story "works" - structurally, stylistically, and thematically.
+Course Objectives: that you leave it writing better fiction than when you entered it.
+This course is a thorough introduction to fiction writing and, since careful and reflective reading is the best way to learn how to write, a thorough introduction to literature.
+We will write and read bearing in mind how each story "works"-structurally, stylistically, and thematically.
 We will ask ourselves (over and over) while writing and reading: So what?